 to the day her treatment ends, we surround her with a circle of support.

-Dr. Alan D’Andrea is director of the Susan F. Smith Center for Women’s Cancers, director of the Center for DNA Damage and Repair at Dana-Farber, and the Alvan T. and Viola D. Fuller American Cancer Society Professor of Radiation Oncology
+Alan D’Andrea, MD, is director of the Susan F. Smith Center for Women’s Cancers, director of the Center for DNA Damage and Repair at Dana-Farber, and the Alvan T. and Viola D. Fuller American Cancer Society Professor of Radiation Oncology

 at Harvard Medical School.
 He leads a Stand Up To Cancer Dream Team focused on ovarian cancer, specifically therapies involved in DNA repair, including PARP inhibitors.

-Dr. Ursula Matulonis is chief of the Division of Gynecologic Oncology and a Professor of Medicine at Harvard Medical School.
+Ursula Matulonis, MD, is chief of the Division of Gynecologic Oncology and a Professor of Medicine at Harvard Medical School.
 Her research focuses on targeted therapies for gynecologic malignancies, with a specific interest in the genetic

 changes in ovarian cancer and how that can lead to targeted drug selection.
 Dr. Matulonis is principal investigator of several clinical trials and translational studies for ovarian cancer.